 The mental representation of large numbers can hardly be done by recognizing the elements individually.
 However, it can be created by using cues that are related to a large quantity (for example, recognizing that 6000 people is about three times the number of spectators in an amphitheater with 2000 seats).

-Source : Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 1, Nombres naturels, p.
 29-31.

 Benchmark Numbers

-In general, a benchmark is a mark, a milestone, a reference element.
-As part of the development of a sense of number, the use of benchmark numbers promotes mental representation and thus facilitates the understanding of number and the notion of "how much.
+In general, a benchmark is a mark, a milestone, a reference.
+As part of the development of a sense of number, the use of benchmark numbers promotes mental representation and thus facilitates the understanding of number and the notion of "how much".
 The benchmark numbers, without which it is difficult to understand quantity, are numbers or quantities that can be easily represented mentally since they have already been seen and manipulated.
 Students will have difficulty understanding quantity if benchmark numbers are not used.
-For example, when reading from a record book, students see numbers associated with text.
+For example, when reading from a book of records, students see numbers associated with text.
 Students grasp that the quantities mentioned are of an impressive order of magnitude, but often do not have the true meaning of these quantities, as they do not connect these numbers to meaningful benchmark numbers for them.
 Such is the case of a student who reads the following excerpt:

-The student reacts to this fact and finds it extraordinary, however she or he has not related the quantity 10.8 kg to any benchmark numbers.
-This fact is extraordinary because it is a "record", but the student does not grasp that it is probably more than double his or her birth weight or what a 10.8 kg baby really is.
+The student may react to this fact and finds it extraordinary, without relating the quantity 10.8 kg to a benchmark.
+This fact is extraordinary because it is a "record", but the student grasp that it is probably more than double their own birth weight?
+Does the student have any understanding of how big a 10.8 kg baby really is?

 Although the majority of students entering Grade 4 can read and write numbers to 1000 symbolically, they do not necessarily understand the quantity represented by these large numbers.
 By creating benchmarks and visualizing groupings, students will develop a better understanding of the concept of quantity represented by large numbers.

-Students need to develop benchmarks to make it easier for them to use them depending on the context and the numbers being dealt with.
+Students should develop their own personalized benchmarks, depending on the context and the numbers being dealt with.
 There is no list of benchmarks.
-They are personal and come from everyone's experiences.
+They are personal and come from making them meaningful and easier to use.
 However, real-life situations provide teachers with ample opportunity to draw their students' attention to the quantity and creation of benchmarks.

-Source : Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 1, Nombres naturels, p.
 33-35.

-Skill: Represent Whole Numbers Up to 10 000
+Skill: Representing Whole Numbers Up to 10 000

 Students need to learn to represent numbers in a variety of ways and to recognize them in their multiple representations.
 These skills help them make connections between a number, its representation, and the quantity it represents.
 It is therefore essential that students be exposed to different representations of numbers.
 It is also important that students be exposed to a variety of contexts that lead them to represent a number in each of the representations shown in the following diagram, as well as to move from one representation to another.